 With more than 60 national elections due to take place across the world this year, concerns have been raised over how new AI developments may further enhance the impact of hostile information campaigns.
 These threats range from highly realistic deepfake content and sophisticated hack-and-leak operations, to tailored voter suppression efforts and hyper-targeted influence campaigns.

 This project will provide a comprehensive evidence base of how AI-enabled disinformation has been used in recent election campaigns, the new threats AI poses to election security, and what technical or policy tools may help to mitigate against them.
 It will also explore new frameworks to measure the impact of AI-enabled election interference operations.
 This project published a Briefing Paper in May 2024 – the first of three CETaS publications on AI and election security.
-Our interim Briefing Paper in September 2024 will contain an overview of AI election threats in the UK and Europe, while a final Research Report in November 2024 will provide similar analysis on the US election and longer-term recommendations for protecting the integrity of democratic processes.
+Our interim Briefing Paper in September 2024 contained an overview of AI election threats in the UK and Europe, while our final Research Report in November 2024 provided similar analysis on the US election and longer-term recommendations for protecting the integrity of democratic processes.

 Public Attitudes to Data Processing for National Security